-Highway agencies are often presented with a need to add attachments, such as pedestrian and bicycle railings, highway signage, high-protective screening fences, luminaire poles, etc., to the top or backside faces of crash-tested traffic barriers.
-However, attachments such as these have been shown to act as vehicle snagging hazards and ultimately degrade the safety performance of the barrier system.
-Thus, the Zone-of-Intrusion (ZOI) concept was developed to address this issue.
-ZOI represents the locations above and behind a barrier system that various vehicle components may occupy during an impact event.
-ZOI envelopes provide guidance for safe placement of barrier attachments to reduce the risk of vehicle snag on the attachments.
+Highway agencies often install safety countermeasures, such as pedestrian and bicycle railings, highway signage, high-protective screening fences, luminaire poles, etc., to the top or backside faces of crash-tested traffic barriers.
+These features may alter safety performance of the barrier systems.
+Thus, the Zone-of-Intrusion (ZOI) concept was developed to represent the locations above and behind a barrier system that vehicle components may occupy during an impact event.
+ZOI envelopes provide guidance for placement of roadside hardware appurtenances above or beyond the face of the barrier.